whyboris/utilitarianism.net/content/en/_index.md

 <div class="homepage-center">

 {{< quote
-     text="The sentiment to which [the utilitarian] appeals is generalized benevolence, that is, the disposition to seek happiness, or… good consequences, for all mankind, or perhaps for all sentient beings." author="J.J.C.
-Smart" >}}
+     text="Utilitarianism is a great idea with an awful name.
+It is, in my opinion, the most underrated and misunderstood idea in all of moral and political philosophy." author="Joshua Greene" >}}

 </div>